tejal-paliya/Swelling-Polymer-Project/README.md

 * Version Control: Git

 It is decided to set up a Region of Interest (ROI) in the field of view of the camera.
 As I will be placing the vials in the same spot throughout the experiment, I will hardcode the ROI in the camera capture code.

+# To Be Noted

+Please run the code in Python 3.13.5 (base) or above.